Four Hong Kong lawmakers unseated as Beijing moves to silence opposition

 China's National People's Congress Standing Committee (NPCSC) passed the resolution following a meeting in Beijing on Monday.
 The move is a latest in a months long clampdown on opposition and pro-democracy voices in the city, following last year's anti-government protest movement.

+Opposition lawmakers -- the democratic camp -- hold a minority in the 70-member Legislative Council and often resort to filibustering and other procedural tactics to slow down legislation they see as diminishing those social freedoms.

+RTHK previously reported that Beijing was seeking to unseat the now disqualified lawmakers for violating Hong Kong's Basic Law by filibustering meetings.
+Emily Lau, former chair for the Democratic Party, said that she believed the Hong Kong government and the ruling Communist Party in Beijing had become fed up with the filibustering by pro-democracy lawmakers in the city's Legislative Council chamber.

-"It is absolutely devastating," said Emily Lau, former chair for the Democratic Party and former Legislative Council member of the new resolution.
+"It is absolutely devastating," said Lau, a former Legislative Council member, of the new resolution.
 "We have procedures in the Basic Law if you want to kick out a legislator but they have just ignored all that ... there's no rule of law.
 It's sending a very bad signal to Hong Kong and the world."

 Lau said that the broad definition of new ruling means it could be applied to "almost half of the population" and that the only people who could now run for government would be those who would "kowtow to Beijing."

-RTHK previously reported that Beijing was seeking to unseat the lawmakers for violating Hong Kong's Basic Law by filibustering meetings.
-Lau said that she believed the Hong Kong government and the ruling Communist Party in Beijing had become fed up with the filibustering by pro-democracy lawmakers in the city's Legislative Council chamber.

-In July, 12 pro-democracy candidates -- including the four that were disqualified -- were barred from standing in now-postponed legislative elections on the grounds that they would not uphold the Basic Law.
+In July, 12 pro-democracy candidates -- including the now-excluded four -- were disqualified from standing in now-postponed legislative elections on the grounds that they would not uphold the city's mini-constitution.
+They included prominent Hong Kong activist and former leader of the 2014 Umbrella Movement Joshua Wong, and a number of candidates from more traditional pro-democracy parties, as well as several young activists who cut their political teeth in last year's pro-democracy protest movement.

+The legislative election, which had been scheduled for September 6, was postponed in July for 12 months due to coronavirus concerns.
+But some pro-democracy activists claimed the government was using the pandemic as an excuse to indefinitely postpone a crucial election for Hong Kong.

+Just under half the seats in the Legislative Council are controlled by so-called functional constituencies, which represent business and society groups and are typically pro-government.
+The rest go to candidates in geographical constituencies, and before the election postponement, opposition parties had aimed to ride a wave of discontent with the government to fill those seats.